Model-independent search for neutrino sources with the ANTARES neutrino telescope: Conclusions

 Applied to ANTARES data recorded between 2007 and 2012, this analysis found a large structure with a post-trial significance of 2.5$\sigma$.
 This result is consistent with a random fluctuation of the background of atmospheric neutrinos.
 Using this method to analyse public data from IceCube resulted in an excess located within the overlap between the cluster from the ANTARES data and the field of view of IceCube.
 This observation has a significance of 2.1$\sigma$.

 Even though a general, model-independent analysis cannot be as sensitive as a dedicated search due to the high trial factors, this method provides a good way to become aware of the most prominent and even unforeseen structures in data and can be regarded as a trigger for more specific investigations.
+Despite the high trial-factor, it can outperform standard point-source and two-point correlation analyses in a scenario of unknown extended structures.

 \FloatBarrier